grisuno/LazyOwn/COMMANDS.md

 Example:
 passtightvnc D7A514D8C556AADE

+## shadowsocks
+Execute the Shadowsocks tool to create a secure tunnel for network traffic.

+This function allows the user to specify various parameters for configuring and running the Shadowsocks client or server.
+It handles user input for server address, port, password, encryption method, and other options, constructs the command, and executes it.

+:param line: Not used in this implementation.
+:returns: None

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.